 Sector-Specific Factors in Retail Payroll Operations

 The average large organization in the retail industry manages a wide variety of working hours and contract types; utilizes a large proportion of contingent and repeat seasonal labor; experiences a high turnover of personnel; and has a workforce scattered across multiple store locations with a mobile management layer.
 Many of these characteristics are shared individually with other industries, but taken together as a whole; they make up the unique nature of the retail sector and reflect the challenge of managing industry-specific payroll issues.
 Whether that payroll is administered in-house or by an outsourced service provider, rates of payroll automation within the retail world are high.
-In fact, according to the 2011-12 CedarCrestone HR Systems Survey, the adoption of payroll technologies (and other administrative HR functions) in the retail industry currently sits at a whopping 94%.
+In fact, according to The Future of Retail report and the CedarCrestone HR Systems Survey, the adoption of payroll technologies (and other administrative HR functions) in the retail industry currently sits at a whopping 94%.
 As always though, for the employer looking to introduce or upgrade their payroll software and/or service, due diligence in the payroll provider selection process is critical.
 As such, the following key issues apply:

 Retail Industry Payroll Issue #1: Reconciliation with Time and Attendance

 Payroll accuracy comes from seamless and timely integration with the data from whatever system is used to track time and attendance.
 For in-store retail scenarios, the time-keeping system is often an integral part of the point of sale (POS) software in operation.
 By ensuring a tie-in to the POS, payroll can connect to both time and sales data (particularly important for reconciliation purposes when there is a commission element to remuneration).
 Such a link can enable cross-checking of both systems’ functioning, eliminate data errors, and reduce payroll fraud.